-- Use safe distance and use safe speed at intersections. - Ride on left side of the road, giving way to the right and obeying road signs.
+- \cdot Leave safe distance and use safe speed at intersections. - · Riding on the left side of the road, giving way to the right and obeying road signs. - · Use stop, moving or slowing; left and right voice calls.

 CURRICULUM LINKS

 The Bike Ed program is designed to support all students by emphasizing the importance of safety and promoting independent travel skills.
 The Bike Ed program caters for all students and recognizes the need to teach safety and independent travel for all.
 Acknowledging the diverse needs of learners, we are committed to providing tailored assessment materials for students working at levels below the Foundation stage (A-D curriculum).
 For more information please email bikeed@transport.vic.gov.au.